madetech/spree_abandoned_order/README.md

 An abandoned order extension for Spree, which looks for orders with line items that were created between X & Y days ago and sends an email notification to the customer to remind them to purchase.

+Originally this gem was forked from [https://github.com/Hates/spree_abandoned_cart_email](https://github.com/Hates/spree_abandoned_cart_email) but we subsequently decided to rewrite the functionality to make it more modular and reusable across multiple applications.

 ##Installation

 Add spree_abandoned_orders to your Gemfile: